It’s time to make giving charity the most important part of our budget and our giving rate the metric we are most proud of.

 Keeping track of Charitable Giving for taxes

 Keeping all this separate also really helps with taxes.
-I can easily track my donations as all the money from that account is going towards charity. not all the money is going to a tax-deductible place, I absolutely do not only give to places that allow me to take a tax deduction (not that I itemize anyway).
+I can easily track my donations as all the money from that account is going towards charity.
+Not all the money is going to a tax-deductible place, I absolutely do not only give to places that allow me to take a tax deduction (not that I itemize anyway- my taxable income is too low for that).
+I am not doing this for the tax breaks (not that there is ANYTHING wrong with that).

 Giving Charity on Small Amounts of Money